danielgtaylor/braintree_django/README.md

 License
 -------
-Braintree Django uses the MIT license.
-Please see the COPYING file for full details.
+Django Braintree uses the MIT license.
+Please see the LICENSE file for full details.